This page is part of © FOTW Flags Of The World website

 [Merchant ensign] [Merchant ensign] [Merchant ensign]

-Merchant/Civil Ensign of Croatia (fotw); Merchant/Civil Ensign of Switzerland (fotw); Merchant/Civil Ensign of India (fotw)
+Merchant/Civil Ensign of India (fotw); Merchant/Civil Ensign of Singapore (fotw); Merchant/Civil Ensign of Switzerland (fotw);

 MERCHANT FLAG